Comprehensive Deductible: How to Choose the Right Amount

 How Glass Waivers Work

 When you have a full glass coverage endorsement, your insurer covers the entire cost of repairing or replacing your windshield without requiring you to meet your comprehensive deductible first.
-This is particularly valuable given that modern windshields with ADAS (advanced driver assistance systems) sensors can cost $1,000–$2,500 to replace.
-For a full breakdown, check out our guide on car insurance glass coverage.
+This is increasingly important as windshield costs continue to climb.
+In 2025–2026, standard windshield replacements run $250–$600 for vehicles without ADAS systems, while vehicles with ADAS cameras and sensors can cost $1,000–$1,500+ — with luxury or specialty vehicles reaching $2,000 or more once recalibration fees are included.
+For a full breakdown, check out our guide on car insurance glass coverage and whether full glass coverage is worth adding.

 State Glass Deductible Waiver Status